restorecommerce/notification-srv/README.md

 `queuedJob` events are emitted to Kafka by the Scheduling Service to schedule a Job (ex: to trigger mail notification periodically) and upon successful processing of the job by this microservice a `done` event is emitted.
 Refer [scheduling-srv](https://github.com/restorecommerce/scheduling-srv) for more details regarding the protobuf message structure for the Job.

-## Shared Interface
+## Chassis Service

+This service uses chassis-srv, a base module for restorecommerce microservices, in order to provide the following functionalities:

+- exposure of all previously mentioned gRPC endpoints
-This microservice implements a shared [command-interface](https://github.com/restorecommerce/command-interface) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
-These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
+- implementation of a command interface which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
+These endpoints can be called via gRPC or Kafka events (through the io.restorecommerce.command topic).
-For usage details please see [command-interface tests](https://github.com/restorecommerce/command-interface/tree/master/test).

 ## Usage